-Although your chance of developing osteoporosis is affected by some factors you cannot control, such as heredity, gender and age, your diet and lifestyle also have an effect on your bone health.
+Although your chance of developing osteoporosis is affected by certain factors you cannot control, such as heredity, gender and age, your diet and lifestyle also have an effect on your bone health.

-Although if you are reading this page you are probably not a young person, you may want to let your younger relatives and friends know that it is very important to eat a healthy diet throughout your life, so that your bones and calcium levels are already healthy when you head into the more vulnerable years of advancing age.
+If you are reading this page you are probably not a young person, but you may want to let your younger relatives and friends know that it is very important to eat a healthy diet throughout your life, so that your bones and calcium levels are already healthy when you head into the more vulnerable years of advancing age.

 There is some good research that shows that it is much more difficult to make up for poor calcium levels in early life than it is to maintain already good levels into your senior years.